iidexic/Dposit/README.md

 # Dposit
-A small repo of the stuff I'm using to learn (currently python)
+A small repo of side projects / learning projects